Out of nearly 3000 names listed she was the only one with that name – our name.

 My flashbulb memory, hearing the news in the hallway of my primary school, marked where her day – her life – ended, yet it was just another monotonous day for me.

 I became desensitised to her story, all three-thousand other people’s stories.
-For me it was the day my best friend cried because the news of 9/11 “ruined her birthday” because that was all anyone talked about, never wishing her a good day.
+For me it was the day my best friend cried because the news of 9/11 “ruined her birthday” because that was all anyone talked about, never wishing her a good day on her 12th-birthday.

-I became desensitised to the words because my world was blasted with the news across every media I had access to, and so I sat on the couch for four hours after school and listened or stared before turning the TV off, wanting nothing else to do with their stories.
+I became desensitised to the words because my world was blasted with the news across every media I had access to.
+That night after school, I sat on the couch for four hours and listened to what each channel had to say before turning the TV off, wanting nothing else to do with their stories.

-11 years it took but I’ve come back to hear more.
+Eleven years it took, but I’ve come back to learn more.

 I went in with my defence’s high, alert to anything that I could use as ammunition against this place.
 Ready to disregard it, to call it a tourist trap, and to leave to say: “I told you so.”